schibsted/spid-tech-docs/resources/articles/authentication.md

 SPiD provides API clients/SDKs for a number of languages that mostly abstract away the OAuth details.
 The [getting started guide](/getting-started/) provides an introduction.

+## Best practices and security guidelines
+This section contains a list of best practices and requirements that will be performed on integration and security reviews by SPiD.

+### Client credentials handling
+- Client credentials and redirect URIs must NOT be hardcoded anywhere, but made configurable so the same code can be used for both STAGE and PROD environments.
+- Verify that the client configuration for the production environment doesn't use stage credentials or redirect URIs and vice versa.
+This is especially important before you perform a new release of your application.
+- Client secrets are confidential and must be treated as such.
+They should NOT be committed to version control systems or publicly transmitted in the client’s organization or between unsecured systems and communication channels.

+### Your application's Redirect URI must be valid and follow these security guidelines
+- Previously defined and stored as a valid redirect uri for your client application
+- Doesn't contain other internal or third party based redirect uris encoded in it
+- Doesn't contain invalid characters (\s`!()[]{};',<>«»“”‘’@")
+- Redirect endpoint is recommended to be behind SSL
+- No external Javascript running on redirect URIs that will receive the OAuth code parameter

+### Protect your local session, SPiD code and token
+- SPiD code AND user token must NEVER be embedded in your application urls, passed beyond your application's redirect uri or stored in cookies.
+- Your session ID should never be visible in an URL.